MahdiAll99/MEDimage/docs/tutorials.rst

 Download dataset
 ----------------
     In all the tutorials, an open-access dataset will be used.
-It consists of medical images for different type of cancers (Glioma, sarcoma...) and with different imaging modalities (MR, CT and PET).
+It consists of medical images for different types of cancer (Glioma, sarcoma...) and with different imaging modalities (MR, CT and PET).
 This dataset has been pre-processed in order to be compliant with the package norms.

     A script is made available to download the dataset (~3.2 GB) and organize it in your local workspace, just run the following command in your terminal from the  package parent folder ::

-       python scripts/download_data.py
+       python scripts/download_data.py --full-sts

     .. note::
         Since the dataset is large, there are available options to download only a subset of the data.
 For more information, run the following command in your terminal ::